Due: Mon Jan 21 11:59 pm

 - Bitwise manipulation.
 We expect you to show proficiency in bitwise manipulation through clean construction and use of masks and proper application of the bitwise operations.

 - Algorithms.
 Your chosen approach should demonstrate that you understand how to leverage bit patterns and numeric representation to directly and efficiently accomplish the task.
-Unnecessary divergence and special-case code should be avoided; unify into one general-purpose path wherever possible.
+Avoid unnecessary divergence and special-case code; unify into one general-purpose path wherever possible.

 - Style and readability.
 We expect your code to be clean and readable.
 We will look for descriptive names, defined constants (not magic numbers!), and consistent layout.
 Be sure to use the most clear and direct C syntax and constructs available to you.